-Corporate executive Sherman Tate was born on October 5, 1945 in Marvell, Arkansas to Annie Tate and Rufus Tate.
-He received his B.A. degree in psychology from Philander Smith College in Little Rock, Arkansas in 1967.
+Corporate executive Sherman Tate was born on October 5, 1945 in Marvell, Arkansas to Annie and Rufus Tate.
+He attended Philander Smith College in Little Rock, Arkansas until 1966 when he was drafted into the United States Army.
+After serving for two years, Tate graduated from Philander Smith College in 1970 with his B.A. degree in psychology.

 Upon graduation, Tate was hired by the consulting firm, General Behavioral Systems.
-He then served two years in the United States Army during the Vietnam War.
-In 1976, he was hired as the personnel department manager at the University of Arkansas at Little Rock in Little Rock, Arkansas.
-He then went to work in state government for the Arkansas Office of Personnel Management as a personnel analyst, and the Arkansas Bureau of Legislative Research, where he was the first personnel director of the state Legislative Council and their first African American employee and the first African American to head the Office of Personnel Management.
-He was then named human resources manager for Arkla Gas Company’s Arkansas Division; and was promoted to the position of Arkla’s vice president of consumer and community relations and two years later he became vice president of distribution and operations.
-Tate joined Alltel and served as vice president and general manager of operations from 1998 to 2009, where he was responsible for human and fiscal resources for Alltel's telephone operations in Arkansas and Mississippi.
-Tate also served as vice president of external affairs for Alltel Corporation until Alltel was acquired by Verizon, where he served as vice president for Verizon Wireless from 2009 to 2011 and was responsible for legislative, regulatory and public policy issues in Arkansas, Louisiana, Tennessee, Kentucky and Ohio.
-In 2011, Tate left Verizon and established two management consulting firms, the Domino Effect and HT & Associates.
+He then went to work for the Arkansas Office of Personnel Management in 1972 as a personnel analyst.
+Tate subsequently worked for the Arkansas Bureau of Legislative Research where he was the personnel director of the State Legislative Council, making him their first African American employee.
+In 1974, Tate was hired by the University of Arkansas, Little Rock to develop and run an office of non-academic personnel.
+At the request of Governor David Pryor, Tate returned to the Arkansas Office of Personnel Management and became the first African American to manage this department.
+In 1980, he was named director of personnel for Arkla Gas Company’s Arkansas Division, making him the first African American in a management position at the company.
+Tate was later promoted to vice president of consumer and community relations, then vice president of marketing; and two years, later he became vice president of distribution and operations.
+Tate subsequently joined Alltel Corporation in 1998 as vice president and general manager of operations, where he was responsible for human and fiscal resources for Alltel's telephone operations in Arkansas and Mississippi.
+Tate also served as president of the local telephone company and vice president of external affairs for Alltel until they were acquired by Verizon in 2009.
+With Verizon, he served as vice president from 2009 to 2011 and was responsible for legislative, regulatory and public policy issues in Arkansas, Louisiana, Tennessee, Kentucky and Ohio.
+In 2011, Tate left Verizon and established two management consulting firms, the Domino Effect and HT & Associates, now a part of the holding company Tate & Associates.

 Sherman Tate was interviewed by The HistoryMakers on March 12, 2018.